halilbahar/beeyond/images/README.md

-# Dev images
+# Dev Images

 This folder contains docker files for development.
-To build them execute you `./build`.
+To build them execute `./build`.
 This will produce 2 following images:

 * `beeyond/keycloak-dev`
 * `beeyond/postgres-dev`

-If you want to publish these images or give them other name execute `./build scott`.
-This will produce again 2 images:
+If you want to publish these images or give them other name execute `./build <name>`.
+This will again produce 2 images:

 * `scott/keycloak-dev`
 * `scott/postgres-dev`